nicolasrb2001/Client-Server-Application/README.md

 4. If the clients do not connect to the bot they can keep communicating with each other.
 If they wish to connect to the chat bot later on they can still do so unless the bot/server has disconnected.
 5. If the user wished to have the bot disconnect, then stop running **ChatBot.java**, the ChatServer.java terminal will output " bot has disconnected" and all clients that were connected to the bot will disconnect from the server and stop running.
 6. The other clients that were not connected to the bot can still communicate with each other.
 If one of them tries to connect to the bot they will be denied.
+7. The user can close the server by entering the word "exit" in the ChatServer terminal or simply close ChatServer and all ChatClients will stop running.

 ### Technical Information